Brian-Pho/Textbook-Notes/_posts/books/2019-01-20-thinking-fast-and-slow.md

 - Self-control and deliberate thought apparently draw on the same limited budget of effort.
 - Flow: expending considerable effort for long periods of time without having to exert willpower.
 - Two forms of effort: concentration on the task and the deliberate control of attention.
-- After exerting self-control in one task, you do not feel like making an effort in another unless nessecary.
+- After exerting self-control in one task, you do not feel like making an effort in another unless necessary.
 - Glucose levels appear to affect the amount of willpower we can exert.Fits the theory that brains require a lot of energy.
 - System 1 automatically does association activation.
 - Embodied cognition: you think with your body, not only with your brain.